larskotthoff/kukulkan/README.md

 'kukulkan.prod.kukulkan:create_app()'`.
 The files in `prod/static` were created using `npm run build` in the `src/client` directory.

+If your notmuch configuration is a non-standard place, you can specify this by setting the NOTMUCH_CONFIG environment variable.

+### Development

+To set up the development environment, install the depencies by running `pip install -r requirements.txt` (or whatever is suitable for you) in the `server/` directory and `npm i` in the `client/` directory.

-For development, start the server with `FLASK_APP=kukulkan FLASK_DEBUG="true" flask run` and the client with `npm start` in the respective directories.
+Start the server with `FLASK_APP=kukulkan FLASK_DEBUG="true" flask run` and the client with `npm start` in the respective directories.
 The `FLASK_DEBUG` option is necessary to correctly serve templates, which are used to reduce the number of requests.

-The `deploy.sh` script automates deployment to the `prod/` directory.
+The `deploy.sh` script automates building the production version and deployment to the `prod/` directory.

-If your notmuch configuration is a non-standard place, you can specify this by setting the NOTMUCH_CONFIG environment variable.

 ## Configuration